The renal system has a critical role to play in the body. It ensures urine can be expelled from the body.

 Men also need to ensure they understand what symptoms may signal acute urinary retention.
 This is especially important among older men.
 Taking action early on can help to ensure the man avoids serious complications.

 The causes of acute and chronic urinary retention tend to differ.
-This is because acute urinary retention tends to happen quickly.
+This is because it tends to happen quickly.
 The symptoms will usually have a sudden onset.
 It can also quickly escalate into a life-threatening condition if not treated as an urgent medical issue.

 The main symptom is a complete inability to urinate.
 The man will feel like he has to urinate.
 Even though there is an urgency to urinate, the man may not be able to get any urine out.